codenart/codenart.github.io/_posts/2-css/2017-08-24-css-12-margin-padding.md

 align content.

-On the other hand, the `margin` properties help us to control spaces around containers; They're commonly used to align containers (elements):
+On the other hand, the `margin` properties help us to control spaces around containers; They're commonly used to position containers (elements):

 - [margin-top](https://www.w3schools.com/cssref/pr_margin-top.asp "ext") |
 the minimum distance from top edge of the container